daz4126/Nanny-State/README.md

 # Nanny-State
 Simple state management using just JavaScript

 Nanny State gives you simple state management and fast rendering with a tiny amount of code.
-It was inspired by Redux and Hyperapp and uses the lit-html library for rendering.
+It was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the [lit-html](https://lit-html.polymer-project.org) library for rendering.

 # What Is Nanny State?

 A Nanny State app is made up of the following 3 components:

-* state - Usually an object that contains all the data about the app
+* State - usually an object that contains all the data about the app
 * View -  a function that returns a string of HTML based on the current state
-* Transformer functions - functions that transform the state
+* Transformer functions - functions that transform the value of the state

-The state is the single source of truth in the application.
-It can only be updated by using the function that is provided by Nanny State.
+The state is the single source of truth in the application and can only be updated using the Update function provided by Nanny State.

 ## Data Flow

 Nanny state uses a one-way data flow model:
 Page -> event -> event handler -> Transformer -> update the state -> render view -> repeat

 The state is updated with transformer functions.
 These accept the state as an argument and return an updated state or fragment of the state.
-To update the state.
+The page is then automatically re-rendered based on the changes made to the state.

 ### Set Up